moby/moby/docs/sources/installation/rhel.rst

 .. include:: install_unofficial.inc

 Docker is available for **RHEL** on EPEL.
 These instructions should work for both RHEL and CentOS.
-They will likely work with other binary compatible EL6 distributions as well, but the haven't been tested.
+They will likely work for other binary compatible EL6 distributions as well, but they haven't been tested.

 Please note that this package is part of `Extra Packages for Enterprise Linux (EPEL)`_, a community effort to create and maintain additional packages for the RHEL distribution.

-Please note that due to the current Docker limitations, Docker is able to run only on the **64 bit** architecture.
+Also note that due to the current Docker limitations, Docker is able to run only on the **64 bit** architecture.

 Installation